mattcossins-arm/Arm-Developer-Labs-Staging/PhD-Level/R-Arm-Community-Support-INTERMEDIATE.md

-# Improving R Support on Windows for Arm64 Architecture
+# Improving R Support for the Windows on Arm Community
 ![learn_on_arm](../images/Learn%20on%20Arm_banner.png)

 ### Project Difficulty